 Notching and the flex of a glue-in anchor eye is an issue for softer rock, and so counter sinking is standard practice for climbing areas such as the Blue Mountains of Australia.

 Counter sinking requires careful management to ensure the notch is not so deep to recess the eye to cause karabiners to become levered (and therefore potentially snap when loaded from a leader fall).

-4) Hole cleaning – this is absolutely critical.
-Using a hole cleaning brush and blower, alternate between brushing and blowing the dust free of the hole until no more dust can be blown free.
-The number of times necessary will vary for different rock types, hole diameters and depths however several cycles (3 to 5) is common.
+- Hole cleaning – this is absolutely critical.
+Using a hole-cleaning brush and blower, alternate between brushing and blowing the dust free of the hole until no more dust can be blown free.
+The number of times necessary will vary for different rock types, hole diameters and depths; however, several cycles (3 to 5) are common.

-7) Check the anchor is free from dirt or grease then insert into the hole, rotating the anchor to distribute adhesive around the shaft as it is inserted.
+- Check the anchor is free from dirt or grease, then insert it into the hole, rotating the anchor to distribute adhesive around the shaft as it is inserted.
 Upon reaching the beginning of the inference fit it will be necessary to 'dress' the expelled adhesive into the recessed notch (if applicable).

-8) Using a NON-FEROUS hammer (rubber/wood or stainless steel) tap the anchor home, ensuring the eye is aligned in the likely direction of loading.
+- Using a NON-FEROUS hammer (rubber/wood or stainless steel), tap the anchor home, ensuring the eye is aligned in the likely direction of loading.

-10) Consider whether the anchor(s) could be unintentionally loaded by others before the adhesive has fully cured.
+- Consider whether the anchor(s) could be unintentionally loaded by others before the adhesive has fully cured.
 Tape/tag the eye or attach a warning note as appropriate.